 Max focuses on all aspects of German and European antitrust and competition, EU state aid and merger control law.
-In the area of antitrust, he advises companies in relation to internal investigations, in cartel proceedings, in compliance and behavioral matters.
+In the area of antitrust, he advises companies in relation to internal investigations, in cartel proceedings, in compliance and behavioural matters.
 He is very experienced in getting deals through merger control, including in complicated cases with remedy packages.
 In state aid cases he represents both companies and state authorities before the EU courts and was recently counsel to the German Federal Government before the European Court of Justice.

 Max is admitted to the Bar in Germany (Rechtsanwalt).
 He is a member of the association of German antitrust lawyers (Studienvereinigung Kartellrecht), the Berlin Roundtable EU State aid law (Berliner Gesprächskreis zum Europäischen Beihilfenrecht), and the American Bar Association (Antitrust Section).